SMART Watersheds Project

 The SMART Watersheds Project is designed to create a technology ecosystem, enhancing our environmental monitoring activities with more frequent data collection, analysis, and advanced data management.
 In addition to the technology, the SMART Watersheds engages community volunteers, the general public, elementary, high school and post-secondary students in using this new technology in their local watershed.

-Your Role as a Citizen Scientist
+Your Role as a Community Scientist

 You will gain access to data and monitoring equipment associated with two new programs, Weather Watch and Water Watch.